mhabib017/To-Do-API/README.md

 npm install knex -g
 ```

- Create and .env file in the root directory and assign values to following keys in .env file.
+ Create .env file in the root directory and assign values to following keys in .env file.
+DB_NAME for database name, DB_Password for database password and SECRET_KEY for authentication which could be any string containing random characters.

 ```
 PORT=3000